-Moments from golf's U.S. open - Photos
+Moments from golf's U.S. Open - Photos

 Permalink

-Jhonattan Vegas of Venezuela practices hitting out of a bunker on the 18th green.
-Photo by Terry Schmitt/UPI
+Marc Leishman of Australia hits from a bunker on the 17th fairway.
+Photo by Kevin Dietsch/UPI

 License photo